Target external content with Office365 and DocRead Microsoft 365 / SharePoint Online is an ...

 Allowing external links to be created

 The first step is slightly different depending on which version of SharePoint you are using:

 Navigate to the document library where you want to add the ‘Link to document’.
 Select the "Cog" icon in the top right corner of your screen and then the ‘Library Settings’ option.

 SharePoint 2013, 2016 and 2019 Classic

 Navigate to the document library where you want to add the ‘Link to document’.
 From the Ribbon select ‘Library’ and choose ‘Library Settings’.

 Now select ‘Advanced Settings’.

-Ensure ‘Allow management of content types’ is set to ‘Yes’.
+Ensure ‘Allow management of content types’ is set to ‘Yes’ and click 'OK'.